REU SITE - Intelligent Systems in Electrical and Computer Engineering

 COMMUNICATIONS

-The student will learn how to build DNN models using Python and apply them on terahertz data links under various environmental conditions.
-Moreover, the student will get familiar with Electronic Design Automation (EDA) concepts in order to learn how to optimize THz circuits using Artificial Intelligence (AI) models.
+The student will learn how to build AI-based models using Python and apply them on terahertz data links under various environmental conditions.
+Moreover, the student will get familiar with Electronic Design Automation (EDA) concepts in order to learn how to optimize THz circuits using AI models.”

 HEALTHCARE